Claire-Potter/Disney-Star/README.md

   ## Features Left to Implement
+-   Various options could be chosen for the quiz, for example, many more questions could be added, so that whenever the quiz runs, a new selection of questions are asked.
+-   Each time the user redoes the quiz, they could be given less time to answer each question, thereby increasing the challenge.
 -   Depending on the success of the quiz, additional Disney themed games could be added to the site.
 These games would be coded in html, css and JavaScript.
 Some options could be:
 	- Disney themed word search
 	- Disney themed rock paper scissors